worldofmarcus/project-portfolio-5/README.md

 ## Technical

 * Some parts of this project are heavily inspired by the 'Building an E-commerce Platform - Project - Boutique Ado' provided by the [Code Institute](https://www.codeinstitute.net) (i.e. webhook_handler, signals and some of the checkout views).
-I have though incorporated my own design, code and added extra functionality to make this project as original as possible (and to present my knowledge within the scope of the project)
+I have though incorporated my own design, code and added extra functionality to make this project as original as possible (and to present my knowledge within the scope of the project).

 # Acknowledgements
 This fictional site was created for Portfolio Project #5 (E-Commerce Applications Portfolio Project) - Diploma in Full Stack Software Development Diploma at the [Code Institute](https://www.codeinstitute.net).
-I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for relevant feedback during the project.
+I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for relevant feedback during the project and my fantastic wife for supporting me through all the projects.

 *Marcus Eriksson, 2022-11-22*